haanijessin/CMPS303-Project-StudentDatabase/README.md

    - void printAll(): This method prints all students in the treeTable using the preorder approach.
    - ArrayList<Student> studentWithGPA(double): It returns an ArrayList of all students whose GPA is below the received parameter.

-4. Your main application has a menu with the following functionalities:
+4. The main application has a menu with the following functionalities:

    - Add new student: Prompts the user to enter student’s data, then inserts it into the treeTable.
    - Search for a student: Prompts the user to enter an id then searches in treeTable and displays the result.